ravichas/AI4HealthCare/Course-2/README.md

 you prove that your method of collecting the ground truth is robust and represents the population that you claim this algorithm is good for?
 How do you define accuracy of your algorithm and how do you measure it with respect to real world population?
-Check out the calculator and report from HippoFit for some inspiration.
+Check out the calculator and report from HippoFit for some inspiration (www.smanohar.com/biobank/calculator.html).
 How do you define what data your algorithm can operate on?
 There is no right answer here - think of these and other questions that would come up during validation of such algorithm.
 Thinking of such things early on will help you build better algorithms in the first place.

-Please find `Section 3` code/data files [here](section3.tar.gz).
+Please find `Section 3` `code/data` files [here](section3.tar.gz).
 Here is a tree diagram of the contents of section3
 ```
 section3